jmahabal/movie-diversity-cli/README.md

 displayed to the user.

 This CLI makes a call to an Amazon Lambda function, which where the above process runs.
+You can see code for that process under `lambda/`.

 # The future

 * Expand analysis to include ethnicity information as well, in addition to other groups
-* Automate uploading to AWS, allowing for others to contribute to that function

 # Credits